-Utah PTA is divided into twenty regions.
+Utah PTA is divided into eleven region support committees.
 Generally there is one school district per region, except in areas with small districts (see the regions map that shows what school districts are in which region at the back of this handbook).
-At the head of each region PTA is a region director who serves on the Utah PTA Board of Directors.
-One or more associate directors assist the region director, as the size of the region warrants.
+Each region is led by a Region Support Committee Chair, who serves on the Utah PTA Board of Managers.

-Ten of Utah's regions are large enough to be divided into councils.
+Every local PTA unit belongs to a Council PTA.
 Each council has a council president, treasurer, and other board members to train and assist the local PTAs.
-Councils work with the region boards to oversee the local PTAs in their area.
-In the ten regions where there are no councils, the region director and board fill the role.
+Councils work with the region support committees to oversee the local PTAs in their area.